rblades/dhworkbook_master/docs/module-1/Exercises.md

 Now let's assume that your `experiment` branch was successful - everything you did there you were happy with and you want to integrate all of those changes back into your `master` branch.
 We're going to merge things.
 To merge, we have to go back to the master branch: `$ git checkout master`.
 (Good practice is to keep separate branches for all major experiments or directions you go.
 In case you lose track of the names of the branches you've created, this command: `git branch -va` will list them for you.)

 1. Now, we merge with `$ git merge experiment`.
-Remember, a merge is a special kind of commit that rolls all previous commits from both branches into one - Git will open your text editor and prompt you to add a message (it will have a default message already there if you want it).
+Remember, a merge is a special kind of commit that rolls all previous commits from both branches into one - git will open your text editor and prompt you to add a message (it will have a default message already there if you want it).
 2. Save and exit and ta da!
 Your changes have been merged together.

 ### 4.5 git push